 Make time for self-care

 When faced with a busy schedule, it can be hard to make time for yourself.
 Block out some time each week to do something you enjoy – whether that be spending more time with friends, family, or taking the time to relax and unwind solo.

-Starting small and making simple changes can add up in a big way when it comes to improving your health and wellness.
+We hope this article has helped you understand the differences between health and wellness.
+Starting small and making simple changes can add up in a big way when it comes to improving both.
 If you want to find a better balance between your health, wellness and food choices, contact a Jenny Craig consultant to book your free appointment today.

 This article is based on scientific research and/or other scientific articles and is written by experienced health and lifestyle contributors and reviewed by certified professionals.

 Our goal at Jenny Craig is to provide the most up-to-date and objective information on health-related topics, so our readers can make informed decisions based on factual content.
 All articles undergo an extensive review process, and depending on the topic, are reviewed by a Registered Dietitian Nutritionist (RDN) or Nutritionist, to ensure accuracy.

 This article contains trusted sources including scientific, peer-reviewed papers.
 All references are hyperlinked at the end of the article to take readers directly to the source.